Whether you cook at home regularly or as a new interest, you have discovered that cooking meat can be quite tricky. That’s right.

 Oil Meat Fondue

 Here, fondue meat is cooked with a fork skewer in a ready-made oil for fondue – refined or vegetable oil in bottles.
-The meat is cooked immersed in oil in a fondue pot.
+The meat is cooked and immersed in oil in a fondue pot.

 One good thing about cooking in a fondue pot is that it keeps your kitchen clean and saves you from oil splatters.